-- (a) There is established the Board of Trustees of the State Health Plan for Teachers and State Employees. - (b) The Board of Trustees of the State Health Plan for Teachers and State Employees shall consist of nine 10 members.
+- (a) There is established the Board of Trustees of the State Health Plan for Teachers and State Employees. - (b) The Board of Trustees of the State Health Plan for Teachers and State Employees shall consist of nine 10 members. - (c) The State Treasurer shall be an ex officio member of the Board and shall serve as its Chair, but shall only vote in order to break a tie vote.

-- (c) The State Treasurer shall be an ex officio member of the Board of Trustees and shall serve as its Chair. - (c)(d) Three members shall be appointed by the Governor.
+- (d) The Director of the Office of State Budget and Management shall be an ex officio nonvoting member of the Board. - (c)(e) Three Two members shall be appointed by the Governor.
 Terms shall be for two years.
 Vacancies shall be filled by the Governor.
-Of the members appointed by the Governor, one shall be either: - (1) An employee of a State department, agency, or institution; - (2) A teacher employed by a North Carolina public school system; - (3) A retired employee of a State department, agency, or institution; or - (4) A retired teacher from a North Carolina public school system. - (d)(e) Three members shall be appointed by the General Assembly upon the recommendation of the Speaker of the House of Representatives in accordance with G.S.
+Of the members appointed by the Governor, one shall be either: - (1) An employee of a State department, agency, or institution; - (2) A teacher employed by a North Carolina public school system; - (3) A retired employee of a State department, agency, or institution; or - (4) A retired teacher from a North Carolina public school system. - (f) Two members shall be appointed by the State Treasurer.
+Terms shall be for two years.
+Vacancies shall be filled by the State Treasurer. - (d)(g) Three Two members shall be appointed by the General Assembly upon the recommendation of the Speaker of the House of Representatives in accordance with G.S.
 120-121.
 Terms shall be for two years.
 Vacancies shall be filled in accordance with G.S.
-120-122. - (e)(f) Three members shall be appointed by the General Assembly upon the recommendation of the President Pro Tempore of the Senate in accordance with G.S.
+120-122. - (e)(h) Three Two members shall be appointed by the General Assembly upon the recommendation of the President Pro Tempore of the Senate in accordance with G.S.
 120-121.
 Terms shall be for two years.
 Vacancies shall be filled in accordance with G.S.
-120-122. - (f)(g) Each appointing authority may remove any member appointed by that appointing authority. - (g)(h) The members of the Board of Trustees shall receive one hundred dollars (\$100.00) per day, except employees eligible to enroll in the Plan, whenever the full Board of Trustees holds a public session, and travel allowances under G.S.
-138-6 when traveling to and from meetings of the Board of Trustees or hearings under G.S.
-135-44.7, G.S.
-135-48.24, but shall not receive any subsistence allowance or per diem under G.S.
-138-5, except when holding a meeting or hearing where this section does not provide for payment of one hundred dollars (\$100.00) per day. - (h)(i) No member of the Board of Trustees may serve more than three consecutive two-year terms. - (i)(j) Meetings of the Board of Trustees may be called by the Executive Administrator, the Chair, or by any three members.
+120-122. - (i) In making appointments, the appointing authorities shall ensure that one of the appointees under subsection (e) of this section, one of the appointees under subsection (f) of this section, and one of the appointees under subsection (g) of this section, and one of the appointees under subsection (h) of this section are one of the following: - (1) An employee of a State department, agency, or institution; - (2) A teacher employed by a North Carolina public school system; - (3) A retired employee of a State department, agency, or institution; or - (4) A retired teacher from a North Carolina public school system.